Settlement & statements

 Budget rate — $2.50/min

-Slice rate — $3.75/min
+Overage rate — $3.75/min

 How time becomes line items

 When a work item moves through Record, its confirmed time entries are attributed to the client's current budget period.
 Field checks whether the entry falls within the remaining budget or exceeds it.
 Budget-rate entries fill the included allocation first.
-Once the budget is exhausted, additional entries are priced at the slice rate.
+Once the budget is exhausted, additional entries are priced at the overage rate.
 Each entry becomes a line item with the duration, rate, and dollar amount.

 Harvest sync

-Stripe invoicing
+Stripe escalation

 Overage handling